 How can I install Apache Tomcat 8 on CentOS 7

 Today, if you are using a Java application on your server then using Apache Tomcat, is one of the best solutions because it acts as a web server and also a servlet container.
 Moreover, Tomcat is an open source implementation of Java Server Pages and Java Servlet technologies which is released by the Apache software foundation.
-So today if you are using website and web hosting services for your business and now if you are looking for information on how to install Apache Tomcat 8 on CentOS 7 and configuration of the latest release of Tomcat 8 on CentOS in a Dedicated server then here is the complete information on it.
+So today if you are using website and website hosting services for your business and now if you are looking for information on how to install Apache Tomcat 8 on CentOS 7 and configuration of the latest release of Tomcat 8 on CentOS in a Dedicated solution then here is the complete information on it.

 Before installing Apache and Tomcat you need to install Java because tomcat requires that Java has to be installed on the server so that you can easily execute the Java application.
 For that you need to install OpenJDK 7 with yum.